ortizvinicius/mongoaccess/README.md

 # MongoAccess
-Some functions to help working with MongoDB and Node.js for local connection, using the official MongoDB driver.
-Automatic connection start
+Small library with some asynchronous functions (Promises) to help working with MongoDB and Node.js, using the official MongoDB driver.
+Automatic connection start.

 ## Installing
 ```